The Common

 If you would like updates on the project, please sign up here.

-The proposal included community benefits such as:
+The proposal includes community benefits such as:

 Key